-3 Under a specific methodology, Japan's recent potential growth rate is estimated to be in the range of 0.0-0.5 percent.
+3 Under a specific methodology, Japan's recent potential growth rate is estimated to be at around 0.5 percent.
 However, the rate should be interpreted with considerable latitude.
 This is because the estimate is subject to change depending on the methodologies employed and could be revised as the sample period becomes longer over time.
 In addition, there are particularly high uncertainties in the current phase over how COVID-19 will affect the trends in productivity or labor supply.